 When a PT PMA has a domicile in the Indonesian territory, it will be treated as an Indonesian tax resident, so that the company has the obligation as a resident taxpayer.
 The taxation regulation in Indonesia incorporates both a self-assessment system and a withholding tax system.

-To know more about the Tax Law and regulations, Indonesian government has issued:
+To know more about the Tax Law and regulations, the Indonesian government has issued:

 In order to fulfill the obligation to pay the tax, PT PMA can choose one among these two options:

-All the reports and tax document should be sent to the local tax office, where your main head office is located (your registered address).
+All the reports and tax documents should be sent to the local tax office, where your main head office is located (your registered address).

-Some taxes should be paid in a monthly basis and some others are required to be filed annually.
-To give you broader pictures on Indonesian taxation schedules, we give you a brief overview illustrated below.
+Some taxes should be paid on a monthly basis and some others are required to be filed annually.
+To give you broader pictures of Indonesian taxation schedules, we give you a brief overview illustrated below.

 On the other hand, taxes that should be paid annually include Corporate Income Tax, Individual Income Tax, and Land and Building Tax (for both the office and the factory or warehouse—if any).
 The deadline for the first two is before filing the tax return, and the deadline for the last one is 6 months after receiving a tax notification letter from the tax office.

 Being late in paying the company taxes and individual taxes in Indonesia may result in a financial penalty.
 The taxpayer should pay an interest of 2% per month for late payment.

 Considering the big amount of extra money you have to spend on the fine, it is always recommended to follow the deadline strictly.
 Don’t be late, even for one business day, or it will be calculated as one full month penalty.